 The Juventus star, who underwent surgery in early May, came on in the 77th minute at the Estadio Elias Figueroa Brander in Chile's final friendly before their World Cup campaign begins.

-Alexis Sanchez also came off the bench and set up both goals as substitutes Eduardo Vargas and Mauricio Pinilla netted late on.
+Alexis Sanchez also came off the bench and set up both goals as substitutes Eduardo Vargas and Mauricio Pinilla netted late on after Jorge Sampaoli's men looked short of ideas until their introductions.

 The win was Chile's 10th straight at home and extended Northern Ireland's winless run to eight matches.